0237h/PICMP/README.md

 INTRODUCTION :
 --------------

-* This software is a network scanner who uses the ICMP protocol (https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol) to check for live hosts (also known as "ping scanning").
+* This software is a network scanner who uses the ICMP protocol (https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol) to check for live hosts (also known as "ping scanning" or "ping sweep").

 * See *BENCHMARK.txt* for a performance overview of the program.